 Stand on the Right

 On the Tube escalators.
-Don’t stand on the left; this is probably the most important advice anyone visiting London should have.
-Best case, everyone will passively aggressively tut and huff at you.
+Don’t stand on the left.
+This is probably the most important advice anyone visiting London should have.
+If you do this, best case, everyone will passively aggressively tut and huff at you.
 Worst case, you’ll nearly get shoved over.

 And Adhere to Tube Etiquette